mandavi-singh/Cats-vs-Dogs-Kaggle-Project/README.md

 # 🐱🐶 Cats vs. Dogs Image Classification using a CNN

 This repository contains code and resources for a deep learning project focused on **binary image classification** — distinguishing between images of **cats and dogs** using a **Convolutional Neural Network (CNN)** built with TensorFlow.
-Developed by **Mandavi Singh** as part of a machine learning curriculum.

 ---